wrf/lavaLampPlot/README.md

 Two example plots are shown for *Hydra vulgaris* [SRR1032106](http://www.ncbi.nlm.nih.gov/sra/SRX378887) using a kmer of 31.
 The putative symbiont is visible in the plot with a high GC content.
 The second plot counts based on GC of the full read and median coverage kmers in that read, rather than the kmers alone.

-This is conceptually similar to what is done in the "blob" plots by [blobtools](https://github.com/DRL/blobtools), though that process makes use of assembled contigs while this one considers the raw reads.
+This is conceptually similar to what is done in the "blob" plots by [blobtools](https://drl.github.io/blobtools/), (paper [here](http://journal.frontiersin.org/article/10.3389/fgene.2013.00237/full)) though that process makes use of assembled contigs while this one considers the raw reads.

 Steps for analysis and generation of the plots.
 Some of the instructions were borrowed from Joe Ryan's [estimate genome size](https://github.com/josephryan/estimate_genome_size.pl) script: